Best Savings Accounts in Malaysia

 Looking for more options?
 Check out these online savings accounts too:

 Which of the savings accounts above have you decided to open?
-In any case, we have also compiled and listed out the common fees and charges of a savings account that you can find in most Malaysian banks.
+In any case, we have also compiled and listed out the common fees and charges of savings accounts that you can find in most Malaysian banks.

 |Account Closing||RM10 to RM30, within 3 or 6 months from account opening.|